oriches/Simple.Rest/README.md

 A .Net Portable Class Library to simplify the calling of a RESTful web service from a .Net client application.

-For more information about the releases see [Release Info] (https://github.com/oriches/Simple.Rest/wiki/Release-Info) guide.
+For more information about the releases see [Release Info] (https://github.com/oriches/Simple.Rest/wiki/Release-Info).

 Currently we support the following .Net versions: